danilotc/devdojoen-java/README.md

 1. [x] Java One For All 77 - Object Orientation - Final Modifier pt 01 - Primitive types
 1. [x] Java One For All 78 - Object Orientation - Final Modifier pt 02 - Reference types
 1. [x] Java One For All 79 - Object Orientation - Final Modifier pt 03 - Classes and methods
+1. [x] Java One For All 80 - Object Orientation - Enumeration pt 01 - Introduction

 ---